-- 5.135 Priority habitats cover a wide range of semi-natural habitat types and were identified nationally on the basis of being the most threatened and requiring conservation.
+- 5.147 Priority habitats cover a wide range of semi-natural habitat types and were identified nationally on the basis of being the most threatened and requiring conservation.
 The Borough hosts a number of priority habitats, not all of which are protected by designations.
 These include the deciduous woodland at Beacon Wood Country Park.
 The Policies Map shows the larger areas of ancient woodland.
 Priority species are those which are the most threatened and require conservation nationally.
 In Dartford Borough, these include bats, dormice and great crested newts.
 The Kent Biodiversity Strategy focuses on certain priority habitats and species, with objectives and targets for improving them.
-In considering development proposals, the Council will ensure that priority habitats and species are conserved and, where possible, enhanced. - 5.136 There are a number of important wetlands and water bodies in the Borough, including the River Darent and Dartford marshes.
+In considering development proposals, the Council will ensure that priority habitats and species are conserved and, where possible, enhanced. - 5.148 There are a number of important wetlands and water bodies in the Borough, including the River Darent and Dartford marshes.
 Protecting and improving the ecological quality of these will contribute to achieving the objectives of the Water Framework Directive and the Darent and Cray Catchment Plan.
 Development located close to water bodies should ensure that any potential adverse impacts are avoided or mitigated and that opportunities are taken to enhance them.
-Measures could include recreating the ecology of waterbodies where this has been lost and/ or establishing a significant natural habitat resource. - 5.137 Some areas of the Borough have been identified as Biodiversity Opportunity Areas (BOAs) on the basis that they have good potential for biodiversity improvement and for connecting nature conservation sites, habitats and species.
+Measures could include recreating the ecology of waterbodies where this has been lost and/ or establishing a significant natural habitat resource. - 5.149 Some areas of the Borough have been identified as Biodiversity Opportunity Areas (BOAs) on the basis that they have good potential for biodiversity improvement and for connecting nature conservation sites, habitats and species.
 The BOAs include a variety of statutory and non-statutory wildlife sites, woodland, lakes, marshes, heathland and brownfield sites which are known to provide important habitats for invertebrates.
-These sites are set in an area which is fragmented by urban development and transport corridors. - 5.138 The designated sites, priority habitats, key water bodies and Biodiversity Opportunity Areas form part of the Green Grid network. - 5.139 It is expected that development will avoid any adverse impacts on existing biodiversity features, including designated sites, priority habitats and species, and waterbodies.
-Where impacts cannot be avoided, they should be minimised, mitigated and, as a last resort, loss or damage should be compensated in accordance with the biodiversity mitigation hierarchy (policy S3).

-5.140 As well as ensuring that existing biodiversity features are not adversely affected, developments should provide net gains for biodiversity.
-Measures to improve biodiversity value should be included within the site boundaries but, in the event that this is not possible, provision should be made within the Borough's Biodiversity Opportunity Areas or as part of agreed county-wide habitat creation or enhancement projects.
-It is anticipated that there will be a national requirement for developments to provide a minimum of 10% biodiversity net gain.
+These sites are set in an area which is fragmented by urban development and transport corridors. - 5.150 The designated sites, priority habitats, key water bodies and BOAs form part of the Green Grid network. - 5.151 It is expected that development will avoid any adverse impacts on existing biodiversity features, including designated sites, priority habitats and species, and waterbodies.
+Where impacts cannot be avoided, they should be minimised, mitigated and, as a last resort, loss or damage should be compensated in accordance with the biodiversity mitigation hierarchy (Policy S3). - 5.152 As well as ensuring that existing biodiversity features are not adversely affected, developments should provide net gains for biodiversity.
+Under the Environment Act 2021, all planning permissions granted in England (with a few exemptions) will have to deliver at least 10% biodiversity net gain.
+Biodiversity Net Gain (BNG) will be measured using Defra's biodiversity metric and habitats will need to be secured for at least 30 years.
+Measures to improve biodiversity value should be included within the site boundaries but, in the event that this is not possible, they must be offset.
+However, developers must be able to demonstrate that impacts on ecology and biodiversity could not reasonably be avoided or mitigated before biodiversity offsetting will be considered.